deficollective/defiscan/src/content/protocols/ccip.md

 ## Upgradeability

-This report did not analyse all smart contracts permissions that can be found in the smart contract foundation of the CCIP infrastructure.
-But three functions that expose upgradeability risk are `setConfig` on `RMN` contract, `setOCR2Config` on `CommitStore` and `setOCR2Config` on the `EVM2EVMOfframp` contract.
+This report did not analyse all smart contract permissions that can be found in the smart contract foundation of the CCIP infrastructure.
+Nonetheless, three functions that expose upgradeability risk are `setConfig` on `RMN` contract, `setOCR2Config` on `CommitStore`, and `setOCR2Config` on the `EVM2EVMOfframp` contract.

 These functions allow to set the signer and transmitter addresses of the cross-chain messages for the three different networks.
 Updating the representing addresses to a smaller set can introduce centralization risk that could be exploited to trigger malicious cross-chain messages, such as minting/releasing tokens on the destination chain, without sufficient collateralization on the origin chain.